Are you angry all the time?

 - Will you get fired?

-Find a way to turn it into something constructive
+Find a way to turn it into something positive

 - Stop thinking of things that make you angry.
 Use your energy for something constructive.